 - Drive with extra caution in residential areas.

 Tips for trick-or-treaters, parents and guardians

 - follow normal pedestrian safety rules.
 Look both ways before crossing the street and watch for vehicles (especially vehicles backing out of driveways)

-- trick-or-treat in groups; never alone
+- trick-or-treat together; never alone

 - try to limit crisscrossing the street.
 Go down one side of the street, then up the other